sandipkaranjekar/api_validator/README.md

 ## Usage

-Before use of this gem you need to set ```ruby before_filter :request_validation ``` in controller where you want to validate request before reach to controller's method.
+Before use of this gem you need to set ``` before_action :request_validation ``` in controller where you want to validate request before reach to controller's method.

 Also you need to set rules in the api_validator.yml.erb file.
 Example are mentioned in yml file.